joeiddon/zengine/README.md

 - The `world` is described by an array of faces.

- - Each face is itself described by an object with attributes: `verts` for verticies and `col` for colour.
+Each face is itself described by an object with attributes:

- - The value of `verts` should be an array of coordinates - each described by an object with `x`, `y` and `z` attributes (either floats or integers).
+- `verts` - an array of coordinates each described by an object with `x`, `y` and `z` attributes (either floats or integers).

- - The value of `col` should be a CSS color string.
+- `col` - a CSS color string.

 This can be summarised by the following general-case format.

 ```javascript
 world = [{verts: [{x: ,y: ,z: }, {x: ,y: ,z: }, ...], col: }, ...]